 What is the difference between CHC and LIFE?

 CHC (Community HealthChoices) is the statewide MLTSS program for adults 21 and over at NFCE, delivered by three managed care organizations (AmeriHealth Caritas, PA Health & Wellness, UPMC).
 It pays for both nursing facility Medicaid and HCBS waiver services through the same MCO.
 LIFE (Living Independence For the Elderly) is PA's branding for the federal PACE model: a fully integrated capitated program for adults 55 and over at NFCE living in a LIFE service area.
 LIFE pays the entire cost of all Medicare and Medicaid services through a single Interdisciplinary Team.
 LIFE participants are excluded from CHC.
-The choice depends on age, service-area coverage, day-center fit, and whether the family wants to be paid for caregiving (CHC's Participant-Directed Model allows it for non-spouses; LIFE does not).
+The choice depends on age, service-area coverage, day-center fit, and whether the family wants to be paid for caregiving (CHC's Participant-Directed Model allows it for relatives other than the participant's spouse, legal guardian, Representative Payee, or Power of Attorney; LIFE does not).

 How does VA Aid and Attendance work for a Pennsylvania veteran?